Rules, Policies and Procedures 2022-2023

 Dropping Off and Picking Up Students

 Please follow the school’s pick up/drop off procedures.
 Students may be dropped off or picked up in front of the building, or at the back of the building in the northeast pick up/drop off zone.
 We encourage students to follow safe practices at all times.
 Please do not allow children to run between cars.
-They should cross only in designated crosswalks where the crossing guard is located.
+They should cross only in designated crosswalks with parents or where the crossing guard or safety patrol is located.

 Parents are required to follow the direction of any supervising adult in the parking area.
 Traffic/safety violations will result in the driver’s license plate being recorded and reported to the proper authorities.
 Please remember to remain calm and to treat school staff how you would like to be treated if you were in their place.